MafiaHub/Framework/README.md

 cmake --build build --target RunFrameworkTests
 ```

 **Note:** If you have issues cloning the repository (Git LFS related errors), first ensure you have Git LFS support enabled.
-If you do and this looks to be a server issue, please contact [@ZaKlaus](https://github.com/zaklaus) to investigate it.
+If you do and this looks to be a server issue, please contact [@ZaKlaus](https://github.com/zaklaus) on our [Discord](https://discord.gg/eBQ4QHX) server to investigate it.

 ## Add a multi-player project to the framework